microsoft/AcademicContent/Azure University Tour/WebAppHOL/README.md

 <a name="Exercise4"></a>
 ## Exercise 4: Adding sliders to the core application ##

-In this exercise, we'll add slider controls for categories used by the Project Wollongong API.
-The application populates a pop-up window with a list of sliders which are found within the **settings.js** file, found within the **AzureUniversityRedShirt-master\Challenges\WebAppHOL\js** directory on your computer.
+In this exercise, we'll add slider controls for categories used by the Project Local Insights API.
+The application populates a pop-up window with a list of sliders which are found within the **settings.js** file, found within the **WebAppHOL\WebAppHOL\js** directory on your computer.

-1. Open the **setting.js** file with Visual Studio Code (or another editor) and take note of how the categories are defined and which categories are currently active vs. commented out.
+1. Open the **settings.js** file with Visual Studio Code (or another editor) and take note of how the categories are defined and which categories are currently active vs. commented out.

   ![Categories in the Settings.js File](img/WebApp_CategoriesFile.png)

-2. Find "// CreateCategorySlidersList();" on line 391 in the **index.js** file at the end of the jQuery document ready function and un-comment it.
+2. Search for "// CreateCategorySlidersList();" in the **index.js** file found at the end of the jQuery document ready function and un-comment it.

 3. Below the line `/////// Create Slider Functions Here`, add the 'CreateCategorySlidersList' function using the code snippet below: